ryankueter/CheckValidators/README.md

 # Check Validators (.NET)

 Author: Ryan Kueter
-Updated: Febrary, 2022
+Updated: May, 2022

 ## About

-**Check Validators** is a free .NET library, available from the [NuGet Package Manager](https://www.nuget.org/packages/CheckValidators), that provides a simple, elegant, and powerful way to validate and guard your data.
-It also provides the ability to write your own validation extensions.
+**Check Validators** is a free .NET library, available from the [NuGet Package Manager](https://www.nuget.org/packages/CheckValidators), that provides a simple, elegant, and powerful way to validate and guard your data using the power of Linq expressions.
+You can also write your own validation extensions and use them in your own project without modifying this library.

 ### Targets:
 - .NET 6